ansible/community/group-network/roles_development_process.rst

 Ansible Network Roles are designed and tested to follow the stable Ansible releases.

-They are not to be used with the `devel` version of Ansible/
+They are not to be used with the `devel` version of Ansible.

 Example 1
 ---------